learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 ### Reading the Test in `spec/current_age_for_birth_year_spec.rb`

 At this point all we want you to be able to do is understand testing at a high level.
-The idea is that labs come with expectations for how your code should behave and you write the code to make those tests work.
+The idea is that labs come with expectations for how your code should behave and you write the code to make those tests pass.

 All of our tests are located within the `spec` directory.
-The code within the `spec` directory is only designed to test that our actual code works.
+The code within the `spec` directory is already designed to test that your code works.
 We rarely need to change any code within the `spec` directory.

-Our actual code, our programs, our solutions to the challenges in the lab, the stuff that makes our tests pass, are are coded outside of the `spec` directory, generally in the root of the lab directory or in files in directories like `lib` or `app` and more.
+Our actual code, our programs, our solutions to the challenges in the lab, the stuff that makes our tests pass, are coded outside of the `spec` directory, generally in the root of the lab directory or in files in directories like `lib` or `app`.

 In this lab, our tests are in `spec/current_age_for_birth_year_spec.rb` and our actual program and solution will be in a file `current_age_for_birth_year.rb`.

 When we run our test program, `spec/current_age_for_birth_year_spec.rb`, that code will load the code in `current_age_for_birth_year.rb` and try to execute `current_age_for_birth_year(1984)` with the expectation that it returns 31.
 If so, the test will pass.
 Anything else will make it fail.

-The code for our test within `spec/current_age_for_birth_year_spec.rb` is:
+File: `spec/current_age_for_birth_year_spec.rb`

 ```ruby
 require_relative '../current_age_for_birth_year.rb'